 It takes credit to build credit – most of us have heard this at some point in our early years of adulthood.
 Some of us heard it when we got our first credit card; others when they went to apply for a loan of some type and realized they didn’t have a credit score.
 The crux is that while it takes credit to build credit, it also takes credit to destroy credit.
-So, what exactly is “credit” when it comes to finances, and how does your credit score affect your mortgage interest rate?
+So, what exactly is “credit” when it comes to finances, and does your credit score impact your mortgage rate?

 Credit is essentially a numbering system that gauges how likely you are to repay borrowed money.
 The higher your score, the ‘safer’ you seem to lenders, and the lower your score, the ‘riskier’ you are.

-The first step to building your credit is to take out a credit card.
-Credit cards typically carry a high-interest rate and can be a bit of a risk if you use them too freely without considering that you have to pay it off afterwards.
+The first step to building your credit is to get a credit card.
+Credit cards typically carry a high interest rate and can be a bit of a risk if you use them too freely without considering that you have to pay it off afterwards.
 However, by having and using a credit card and then paying off your balance in part or in full each month, you show the lender that you are likely to repay your debts.
 This helps to increase your credit score.
 In addition to making payments on time, it is essential to keep balances low as this shows the lender that you aren’t spending more than you’re able to pay back.

 Next, it is important to understand your credit score.
 In Canada, a credit score ranges from 300 to 900.
 A higher score is always desirable, but any score between 743 and 789 is usually considered good, and anything over 790 is very good.
 A score between 693 and 742 is considered ‘fair.’
 Anything below 692 is considered ‘poor,’ which means you may have a more challenging time getting lenders to loan you money.
 These ranges are different when applying for mortgages and getting a reasonable interest rate, as you will read more of below.